 With average January temperatures below freezing across Germany, it makes sense to take a breather when snowballs are easier to kick than footballs, and to stage games might require ice skates rather than studs, not just for the players — undersoil heating in Germany's stadia usually helps them out with that — but for fans hoping to see their heroes in action.

 Watch: It's snow joke!
-Cologne and Freiburg did score seven in a snowstorm
+Cologne and Freiburg scored seven in a snowstorm in 2017/18

 So, what will teams do?

-While Bayern will travel to Qatar, nine of their counterparts will make the shorter trip to Spain, though topping up energy levels, not tans, is the priority.
+Last year, while Bayern travelled to Qatar, nine other clubs made the shorter trip to Spain, though topping up energy levels, not tans, is always the priority.

-"We see it as a big advantage if the team is together for a few days to focus ourselves on the Rückrunde," explained Augsburg Team Manager Stefan Reuter, whose players will actually start training again before 1 January, just like their Hannover counterparts.
+"We see it as a big advantage if the team is together for a few days to focus ourselves on the Rückrunde," explained Augsburg Team Manager Stefan Reuter.
 "And the climatic conditions in Tenerife are simply the best."

 Working from home

-Hoffenheim, Leverkusen, Borussia Mönchengladbach and RB Leipzig, among others, have decided that with time against them, spending precious hours on their own training pitches rather than dealing with autograph- and selfie-hunters in airport waiting lounges will be more beneficial.
+Not everybody agrees.
+In January 2018, Hoffenheim, Leverkusen, Borussia Mönchengladbach and RB Leipzig decided to stay closer to home, preferring to spend precious hours on their own training pitches rather than dealing with autograph and selfie hunters in airport waiting lounges.

 And in other countries?